-Decisions on the Legislative Committee’s workload are taken by the Executive in consultation with the Chairman of the Committee.
+Decisions on the Committee’s workload are taken by the Executive in consultation with the Chairman of the Committee.
 In many instances, the agenda items are the result of the DFSA’s commitment to have a regulatory regime that is in line with international standards and developments.

-The Legislative Committee agreed to publication of a number of Consultation Papers, the proposals in which were subsequently enacted during 2020.
+The Legislative Committee agreed to publication of a number of Consultation Papers, the proposals in which were subsequently enacted during 2021.
 These are marked above with #.

 The primary function of the Audit Committee is to assist the Board in fulfilling its oversight responsibilities regarding the financial management of the DFSA, the adequacy of its systems of internal controls and the quality of its internal risk management process.

-Audit Committee members in 2020 consisted were:
+Audit Committee members in 2021 consisted were:

 The primary function of the Risk Committee is to assist the Board in identifying and assessing external and internal risks that could affect the DFSA’s ability to meet its regulatory objectives and/or could impact negatively on the DFSA’s reputation.
 The Committee also assists the Board in considering risk mitigation measures and monitoring their implementation.

-Risk Committee members in 2020 were:
+Risk Committee members in 2021 were: